 MCC’s Criminal Justice Programs

-MCC offers two areas of emphasis: Corrections and Law Enforcement.
+MCC offers two areas of study: Corrections and Law Enforcement.
 The Corrections track prepares students for immediate employment in corrections, probation and parole, juvenile justice, and county jails.
 The Law Enforcement track prepares students for immediate employment in law enforcement, security, loss prevention, and social work.
 Graduates of these programs work as corrections officers, police officers, investigators, detectives, probation/patrol officers, security personnel, and in other law enforcement positions.

-There’s also a two-year Associate of Arts (AA) degree for those who want to transfer their credits and complete a bachelor’s degree.
+There’s also a two-year Associate of Arts (AA) transfer degree for those who want to transfer their credits and complete a bachelor’s degree.
 You can discuss your specific career interests with the Criminal Justice Department.

 - A two-year Associate of Applied Science (AAS) degree with a Corrections Track for those who want to go directly into the corrections workforce after graduation.